Here I fling my bling, like an immodest peacock. But why keep all this artsy stuff in boxes that will be hauled away by a garbage truck after I die.

 That happened to the neighbor who lived in the apartment above mine, a quiet woman in her nineties who had accumulated an admirable library.
 Two days after she passed I found her books in the building’s dumpster.
-Decades of caring for those paper friends and carrying them in boxes on her many moves across three continents… for naught.
+Decades of caring for those paper friends, carrying them in boxes on her many moves across three continents… for naught.

 On top of that pile was an old edition of Henry James’s tales.
 “I have a similar edition sitting on my shelf,” I thought.